 - Very few donors (6%) were prompted by social media, such as Facebook or Twitter, although this is stronger among 18-34-year-olds (11%).

 When it comes to fundraising, direct mail is the clear winner for nonprofits.
-So once you have decided to launch a direct mail printing campaign, what is the next step?
+So once you have decided to launch a direct mail campaign, what is the next step?
 Make it the best it can be.
-Request more information and see how we can help with your direct mail printing needs!
+Request more information and see how we can help!